Koda-Pig/metaversal-test/README.md

 ### Caching data in storage

-Chose in-memory caching using `node-cache` to cache data in storage as it fits this project's use case and requirements.
+Chose in-memory caching using `lru-cache` to cache data in storage as it fits this project's use case and requirements.
 The cached data benefits all users, it deals with shared, short-lived data, and the data is not sensitive.
 Doesn't matter that the cache doesn't persist across function/server restarts.

 ## Issues found in mockup